Cayley–Dickson construction: Octonions

 qr*, the formula for multiplication of an element by its conjugate would not yield a real number.

 For exactly the same reasons as before, the conjugation operator yields a norm and a multiplicative inverse of any nonzero element.

 This algebra was discovered by John T. Graves in 1843, and is called the octonions or the "Cayley numbers".

 As an octonion consists of two independent quaternions, they form an eight-dimensional vector space over the real numbers.

 The multiplication of octonions is even stranger than that of quaternions; besides being non-commutative, it is not associative – that is, if p, q, and r are octonions, it is not always true that (pq)r = p(qr).

 For the reason of this non-associativity, octonions have no matrix representation.

 Sedenions

 The algebra immediately following the octonions is called the sedenions.
 It retains the algebraic property of power associativity, meaning that if s is a sedenion, s^{n}s^{m} = s^{n + m}, but loses the property of being an alternative algebra and hence cannot be a composition algebra.
+It is also at this point that the algebras formed by the Cayley-Dickson construction begin to have nontrivial zero divisors, in that this and every further algebra created by the construction will have pairs of nonzero values (for example, $(e_3 + e_{10})$ and $(e_6 - e_{15})$) which when multiplied give $0$.